Free Functional Inequalities on the Circle: Houdr e-Kagan type refinements

 \section{Houdr\'e-Kagan type refinements}

-In this section we want to give some refinements for the Poincare inequality in the case of the Haar measure $\alpha$.
+In this section we want to give some refinements for the Poincar\'e inequality in the case of the Haar measure $\alpha$.
 To do this, we use the idea from \cite{ioBrasc}.
-The starting point is the following
+The starting point is the following statement.